 Directed by Edward L. Bernds

-As the decade faded, Allied Artists had all but folded its tent.
-Impressive AA releases continued through the 1960s, but many of those were co-productions.
+As the decade faded Allied Artists had all but folded its tent.
+Impressive AA releases continued through the 1960s but many were co-productions.
 The B-pictures and series offerings that paid the studio’s bills (e.g. The Bowery Boys) were no longer selling; producer Walter Mirisch had departed to form his own company with his brothers.
 Mirisch had jumped into the sci-fi craze early with 1951’s Flight to Mars, in Cinecolor.
-AA returned to sci-fi for 1956’s World Without End, emphasizing the fraternization between spacemen and futuristic show girls, after a desperate space flight.
+AA returned to sci-fi for 1956’s World Without End, emphasizing the fraternization between spacemen and futuristic show girls.
 The attraction in World were the leggy leading ladies Nancy Gates, Shawn Smith and Lisa Montell — in costumes reportedly designed by girlie illustrator Vargas.

 From all evidence Queen of Outer Space was Allied Artists’ last stab at the ‘space girlie show’ formula, and was initially intended to be a semi-comedy.
-The genesis of the story idea and screenplay has been distorted by numerous unreliable reports; the version endorsed by Bill Warren and to some degree Tom Weaver is that Ben Hecht had no real input and was used only for the value of his name; and that seasoned sci-fi writer Charles Beaumont tried to do a spoof of no-budget Captain Video-style space opera.
-It’s possible that Beaumont wanted a tongue-in-cheek, campy style like that already been perfected in ’50s Mad Magazine lampoons of Flash Gordon (‘Flesh Garden’) and Superman (‘Superduperman’).
+The genesis of the story idea and screenplay has been distorted by numerous unreliable reports.
+The version endorsed by Bill Warren and to some degree Tom Weaver is that Ben Hecht had no real input and was used only for the value of his name; and that seasoned sci-fi writer Charles Beaumont tried to do a spoof of no-budget Captain Video-style space opera.
+It’s possible that Beaumont wanted a tongue-in-cheek campy style like those ’50s Mad Magazine lampoons of Flash Gordon (‘Flesh Garden’) and Superman (‘Superduperman’).
 But clever spoof comedy requires thought, timing and a production that isn’t rushing to get scenes into the can at warp speed.
 The combo of filmic in-jokes and sick humor wouldn’t strike for another year, with Roger Corman’s horror spoofs A Bucket of Blood and Little Shop of Horrors.

-Queen of Outer Space therefore is a silly story about court intrigues on the planet Venus, showcasing attractive Venusian showgirls and randy Earth spacemen who dish out a constant stream of bad jokes that hit new heights of sexism.
+Queen of Outer Space therefore is a silly story about court intrigues on the planet Venus, showcasing attractive Venusian showgirls.
+Randy Earth spacemen dish out bad jokes that hit new heights of sexism.

 In 1985, a crack team of space aces Captain Neal Patterson, Lt.
 Mike Cruze, Lt.
 Larry Turner and professor Konrad (Eric Fleming, Dave Willock, Patrick Waltz & Paul Birch) are sent on a secret space mission.
 But ‘atomic rays’ from an unknown source blow up Konrad’s orbiting space station and propel their ship all the way to the planet Venus.
 There they are captured by ray-gun wielding Amazon warriors and imprisoned by the cruel Queen Yllana (Laurie Mitchell).
 Despite her subsequent attempt to seduce Captain Patterson, the bad-tempered Queen Yllana has banished all Venusian males to a penal planet.
 She’s also eager to direct her Beta Disintegrator atomic ray across space to destroy Earth, just out of meanness.
 Patterson tries to ply Yllana with romance, but no dice: the mask she wears comes off revealing a horror-face, the apparent source of her man-hating streak.

 Queen of Outer Space is outrageous all right, but not in any way that can be called good.
-It’s one thing to make fun of an underachieving picture that’s trying to float a serious story, but another to regard this strange item, that doesn’t know what it is.
-It’s definitely packed with verbal jokes, but the only fun is laughing at the movie, not with it.
-Although director Bernds and the cast play the show straight, none of it holds together for a moment.
+It’s one thing to make fun of an underachieving picture that’s trying to float a serious story, but this strange item really doesn’t know what it is.
+It’s packed with verbal jokes but the only fun is laughing at the movie, not with it.
+Although director Bernds and the cast play the show straight none of it holds together for a moment.
 The anarchic Mad Magazine- derived Airplane! wouldn’t arrive for 22 years, and Queen is insufficiently self-aware to be classified as a knowing spoof.

 Some say that all of this babes-in-space nonsense began with the comedy Abbott and Costello Go to Mars, which hasn’t much of a reputation.
-In my memory it was fairly funny — it at least knew what it was trying to achieve, with its parade of slinky showgirls.
+It at least knew what it was trying to achieve, with its parade of slinky showgirls.
 Sadly, none of the other space-Amazon epics push the girlie angle as hard as does the sword & silk veils hoochie-koo Arabian adventure Son of Sinbad.